defiant00/dnd/README.md

         * a bit more cynical from how Elluin acts
       * wants: spending time with Hathaway, quiet, ability to travel and see some of the landscapes and to draw her own take on them in her travel sketchbook
       * fears: that she isn't contributing enough, that she doesn't deserve Hathaway
+  * Arthur the human sailor/pirate?
+    * charismatic, 5'8", normal build, late 20s
+    * runs The Soggy Bottom, a tavern with a small inn on the 2nd floor
+    * has a large shark's head mounted on the wall
+    * keeps a pirate's hat behind the bar
+    * no one's entirely sure if he actually was a pirate
+    * chaotic good
+    * wants: to flirt, news from outside, gossip in general, mementos of the sea
+    * fears: his past catching up to him, ruining his good life here

+## To Do

+* Rowan should bring the jackalwere back
+* Floria will cover their room and board for the day
+  * a messenger from Duskspire will be back in a few days
+* 20g each for getting the livestock back
+* Elluin should be meeting with Floria when they get back
+* Rowan just goes in instead of knocking
+* Elluin is very standoffish to Rowan, who doesn't really care
+* if they go to the tavern, Rowan will join them after changing out of his full armor

+* Rowan can suggest that the party can help him patrol the forest
+  * he's been meaning to do so for a while, but can't due to a lack of manpower
+* job board
+  * someone needs wolf pelts
+    * if they take this one on, the boar at the river has been eaten and one of the wolves has been dragged off
+      * dragged off by a bear (or two?) at a cave or similar
+      * a wolf should come to help them
+      * maybe possibly a wolf friend
+  * farmers need help clearing the land for a new field
+    * they're nervous with what's been going on recently
+    * can help out with the actual farming
+    * also there to guard
+      * attacked by a roving goblin band, possibly including a worg or rider
+  * someone wants to learn how to play music
+  * someone wants their fields to be checked for curses?
+    * probably a natural cause to their low crop yield
+  * someone is missing a donkey
+    * this is more of an investigation
+    * was just cut free as part of the recent goblin thing
+    * wandered off into the woods and got caught up in a hunting snare

 ## Plot Points